Over the years, SaaS companies and products have changed the way that businesses operate online.

 4. Squibler (B2C)

 Squibler is a modern software application that enables writers to produce content faster than they’ve done before.
-Since their launch, the company has seen steady growth from a constant flow of customers who value the service.
+Since their launch, the company has seen steady growth from a constant flow of customers who value the creativity platform.
 There’s no doubt that their SaaS product will continue to flourish in the coming years.

 5. Slack (B2B, B2C)